kristinemlarson/gnssrefl/docs/use_cases/use_p038.md

 <img src="../_static/p038_4.png" width="600">

+By default the final VWC results go to:

+$REFL_CODE/Files/p038/p038_vwc.txt

 Thank you to Naoya Kadota for test driving this use case.

 Kristine M. Larson September 14, 2022